clarkxu2003/campusgov/README.md

 ## 1. Project Overview

 CampusGov is a simplified blockchain-based governance system designed for small communities such as campus organizations.
-The system allows an administrator to create proposals and enables participants to vote in a transparent and verifiable manner.
+The system allows token holders to create proposals and enables participants to vote in a transparent and verifiable manner.

-This implementation represents the MVP described in Assignment 2, focusing on a one-address-one-vote mechanism while maintaining compatibility with future ERC20-based governance extensions.
+This implementation represents the MVP described in Assignment 2, focusing on a one-address-one-vote mechanism while introducing an ERC20 token threshold to prevent spam proposals, aligning with the project's decentralization goals.

 ---